rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 To define a struct, we enter the keyword `struct` and name the entire struct.
 A struct’s name should describe the significance of the pieces of data being grouped together.
-Then, inside curly braces, we define the names and types of the pieces of data, which we call *fields*.
+Then, inside curly brackets, we define the names and types of the pieces of data, which we call *fields*.
 For example, Listing 5-1 shows a struct to store information about a user account: